mnorin/ba.sh/README.md

 # ba.sh

+Bash Additional SHell scripts.

-Bash framework that includes a collection of reusable shell scripts
+Bash framework that includes a collection of reusable shell scripts (bash-compatible) that utilise existing bash capabilities as much as possible, prioritising them over other command line tools.